Copywriting Niches: Yes or No? A Smart Way to Decide

 • Environmental copywriter

-• You could have service pages about the topics you specialize in.
-Again, these pages would convey your expertise in these niches and your passion for the topics.
-You could also have blog posts on various spin-off topics that would demonstrate your knowledge and writing ability.
+• You could have service pages on your website about the copywriting niches you specialize in.
+These pages would demonstrate your knowledge and passion for these niches.
+You could also have blog posts on various spin-off topics that would highlight your knowledge and writing ability.

-When you cold call or cold email a company, you’re trying to sell them on why they need a copywriter and why they should use you specifically.
+I can’t emphasize that last point enough: When you cold call or cold email a company, you’re trying to sell them on why they need a copywriter and why they should use you specifically.
 But when someone comes to you through organic search, you don’t need to sell them.
-They’ve already bought into the idea of using you as their copywriter.
-Now, it’s simply a matter of discussing the project and providing a quote.
+They’ve already bought into the idea of using a copywriter.
+If they check out your site and get in touch as a result, it’s simply a matter of discussing the project, seeing if you’re a good fit, and providing a quote.

-How to get copywriting clients – a visual tutorial
+How to discover copywriting niches that people are searching on in Google – a visual tutorial

-Below is my video where I take a deeper dive and show you exactly what I discovered.
+Below is my video, in which I take a deeper dive and show you exactly what I discovered about copywriting niches.

 In it, I discuss the following: